 For tips, see James M. Lang, "Helping Students to Tell Their Stories," The Chronicle of Higher Education September 20, 2012.

 Write, write, and rewrite!
-You should be prepared to share your essay well in advance of the application deadline with faculty academic advisors, the Whittier advisor of a particular fellowship, the Fellowships Coordinator, and others.
-Get feedback, listen and respond to suggestions as well as constructive criticisms, revise, and then revise as well as ask for further feedback.
+You should be prepared to share your essay well in advance of the application deadline with your faculty mentor or advisor, the Fellowships Coordinator, and others.
+Get feedback, listen, and respond to suggestions as well as constructive criticisms.
+Revise and ask for further feedback.

 Meet individually with your recommenders to discuss your background, the specifics of the fellowship, and the process of submitting the letter of recommendation.
 The letter should be rich in content and personal examples and/or anecdotes.
-Provide recommenders with resumés, transcripts, draft statements/essays/proposals, and so on at least 3-4 weeks in advance of deadlines.
-All of this background information will help your recommenders to be more specific and persuasive in their letter of support.
+Provide recommenders with resumés, transcripts, draft statements/essays/proposals, well in advance of deadlines.
+This background information will help your recommenders to be specific and persuasive in their letter of support.

 These letters usually come from the President, the Dean of Faculty, or nominating committee at Whittier College.
-If the fellowship or scholarship to which you are applying requires a nomination or endorsement form, you should discuss the nomination or endorsement process with the Whittier advisor for the fellowship or the Director of Fellowships.
+If the fellowship or scholarship to which you are applying requires a nomination or endorsement form, you should discuss the nomination or endorsement process with the Fellowships Coordinator.

 While these forms are usually reviewed by selection committees separately from other recommendations, these letters should be equally as rich in content and personal examples or anecdotes.
-Provide resumés, transcripts, draft statements/essays/proposals, and so on at least 3-4 weeks in advance of deadlines, so that the institutional nomination or endorsement letter illustrates your strengths.
+Provide resumés, transcripts, draft statements/essays/proposals well in advance of deadlines, so that the institutional nomination or endorsement letter illustrates your strengths.

-A 4.0 GPA is not automatically required for candidates applying for fellowships.
-However, your application should demonstrate scholarly achievement and success, broad academic engagement, and intellectual curiosity, all of which lie at the heart of most fellowships and scholarships.
+Your application should demonstrate scholarly achievement and success, broad academic engagement, and intellectual curiosity, all of which lies at the heart of most fellowships and scholarships.
 Selection committees will be interested in how your overall record clearly demonstrates these attributes.

-Aside from grades, most fellowships and scholarships ask you to provide a list of academic achievements, awards, prizes, and/or publications, ordinarily found in a resumé.
+Aside from grades, most fellowships and scholarships ask you to provide a list of academic achievements, awards, prizes, and/or publications.

-Request transcripts from Whittier College and from any institutions at which you have studied previously (including study abroad) well in advance to ensure that they arrive by the deadline or to include in your application packet.
+Request transcripts from Whittier College and from any institutions where you studied previously (including study abroad) well in advance to ensure that they meet the deadline.

 Some interviews may focus on your ability to discuss world events; others may be focused on your explanation of your co-curricular activities and interests.
 Qualities of engagement, confidence, manner, affability, and sincerity may all be assessed during the interview.

-For those students who are selected as finalists for fellowships and scholarships, the Director of Fellowships will arrange a practice or mock interview upon request.
+For those students who are selected as finalists for fellowships and scholarships, the Fellowships Coordinator will arrange a practice or mock interview upon request.

 Some fellowships and scholarships require a resumé or a curriculum vitae (c.v.).
 Develop one or the other, regardless of your undergraduate or post-graduation plans, in order to communicate your achievements and activities to future faculty, employers, and so on.
-Ask for advice about writing a resumé or c.v. in the Center for Career and Professional Development.
+For advice about writing a resumé or c.v., contact the Center for Career and Professional Development.

 **This guide was adapted from the Southwestern University’s Scholarship and Fellowship Handbook 2008-2009.